 I don’t have bad days on a regular basis, but I don’t necessarily have good days either.
 The days where I go to bed feeling accomplished, proud, and balanced are few and far between.
-I want to celebrate this year by enjoying as many days as I can – even when it feels like mission impossible.
+Whether we move or not, I know that 2014 is going to be a huge year for us and I want to celebrate that by enjoying as many days as I can – even when it feels like mission impossible.

-So each week, I’ll be sharing one of 52 Ways to Have a Good Day- or maybe even a great one.
-Read the rest of the series here.
+So each week, I’ll be sharing a new idea on how to have a good day – or maybe even a great one.

 How I start my day is one of the most important things when it comes to having a good day.
 There’s a good chance I won’t have a good day if I oversleep, stayed in bed too long after I woke up, had to get up and start working immediately, etc. For me, there’s definitely a right way to ease into a day and it includes a few things.

 1. Find a normal sleep schedule.

 I used to think a standard wake-up time was a bunch of baloney.
 And then I tried it.
 And after I tried it, I tried going back to my old ways for about a day or two.
 Turns out, it works.
 Getting up at the same time every day created an internal timer for me.
 It usually goes off a few minutes before the alarm does now which is much more enjoyable than waking up to any alarm.
 I also tend to get tired around the same time every night which makes planning my day 10x easier.

 If you’re trying to get up earlier as a part of your new schedule, here are two different ways that I’ve tried doing.
 Both were equally unpleasant in the beginning, but the second one’s transition period was much shorter.